NOAA-EMC/WW3-tools/unst_msh_gen/README.md

 			 1: will exclude the Black sea

 NOTE: the output will be gmsh format which will be used by WW3.

+NOTE: for different resolution (uniform) in km, you should change the following:
+	opts.hfun_hmax
+	hmax
+	hshr
+	hmin

+NOTE: The output mesh will have -180:180 longitude, you can convert this by unisg ShiftMesh.py script, to 0:360 longitude.
+	input_file_path: your jigsaw mesh in gmsh format with -18:180 long
+	output_file_path: shifted mesh in gmsh format with 0:360 long

 ## Contributing
 This is ongoing effort with the great help of Darren Engwirda, JIGSAW developer.